 I joined my son’s family and friends on Monday night for the reading of the haggadah, the ancient story of the liberation of the enslaved Hebrew people from their captivity in Egypt.
-It was a joyful occasion in spite of everything.
-The word for Egypt in Torah is

 It's not just you: it's just further evidence of how Hamas owns the narrative.
 It made me ever so much sadder to think that a well-meaning person such as yourself has swallowed it, too.